collabnix/docker-on-iot/README.md

-# docker-on-iot
+# Docker on IoT Edge Devices

-A Curated List of Docker on IoT
+A Curated List of Docker developers tools and tutorials on IoT

 # IoET Planet - IoT, Docker & AI